ChronicleWolfVR/Web-Programming-Varun/README.md

 ### Participation in Discussions:
 Encourage students to actively participate in GitHub discussions, including responding to comments and contributing to meaningful conversations.
 ### Adherence to GitHub Policies:
-qEnsure that students are following GitHub's policies and best practices, including respecting licenses and avoiding plagiarism.
+Ensure that students are following GitHub's policies and best practices, including respecting licenses and avoiding plagiarism.